executablebooks/MyST-Parser/docs/using/syntax.md

 (example_syntax)=

-# Example syntax for MyST
+# The MyST Syntax Guide

 As a base, MyST adheres to the [CommonMark specification](https://spec.commonmark.org/).
 For this, it uses the {ref}`mistletoe:intro/top-level` parser,